HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-5 Station ID.md

 A few things to notice:

 * It's easy for everyone to follow who is talking and what is going on — even if they don't know where KF1AZT is.
-If they had used call signs instead it would have been much harder to keep track of.
+If they had used callsigns instead it would have been much harder to keep track of.
-* The rules don't require that you identify yourself every transmission, just once every 10 minutes and at the end — so you need to sign off with your call sign but you can respond with the tactical call sign.
+* The rules don't require that you identify yourself every transmission, just once every 10 minutes and at the end — so you need to sign off with your callsign but you can respond with the tactical callsign.
-* The specifics of when and how you identify with your real call sign don't matter as long as you follow those two rules.
+* The specifics of when and how you identify with your real callsign don't matter as long as you follow those two rules.

-Tactical call signs are a complement to your official FCC call sign, not a replacement.
+Tactical callsigns are a complement to your official FCC callsign, not a replacement.
 Use them wisely, and they'll make event coordination dramatically smoother.

 #### Exceptions to Identification Requirements